Second generation of video game consoles

 Built-in games, like those from the first generation, saw limited use during this era.
 Though the first generation Magnavox Odyssey had put games on cartridge-like circuit cards, the games had limited functionality and required TV screen overlays and other accessories to be fully functional.
 More advanced cartridges, which contained the entire game experience, were developed for the Fairchild Channel F, and most video game systems adopted similar technology.
 The first system of the generation and some others, such as the RCA Studio II, still came with built-in games while also being able to use cartridges.
 The popularity of game cartridges grew after the release of the Atari 2600.
 From the late 1970s to the mid-1990s, most home video game systems used cartridges until the technology was replaced by optical discs.
 The Fairchild Channel F was also the first console to use a microprocessor, which was the driving technology that allowed the consoles to use cartridges.
 Other technology such as screen resolution, color graphics, audio, and AI simulation was also improved during this era.
 The generation also saw the first handheld game cartridge system, the Microvision, which was released by toy company Milton Bradley in 1979.

 In 1979, Activision was created by former Atari programmers and was the first third-party developer of video games.
-A small company through the 1980s, it gradually grew into a 21st century gaming giant.
+A small company through the 1980s, it gradually grew into a 21st-century gaming giant.
 In the early 1980s, many large corporations, spurred by the success of the home video game industry and especially the VCS, launched or bought subsidiaries to produce video game console software.
 By 1982, the shelf capacity of toy stores was overflowing with an overabundance of consoles, over-hyped game releases, and low-quality games from new third-party developers.
 An over-saturation of consoles and games, coupled with poor knowledge of the market, saw the video game industry crash in 1983 and marked the start of the next generation.
 Beginning in December 1982 and stretching through all of 1984, the crash of 1983 caused major disruption to the North American market.
-Some developers collapsed and almost no new games were released in 1984.
+Some developers collapsed and the development of new console games slowed.
+By mid 1985, the amount of console games announced for release in the US was effectively zero.
 The market did not fully recover until the third generation.
-The second generation ended on January 1, 1992, with the discontinuation of the Atari 2600.
+The second generation ended in 1992, with the discontinuation of the Atari 2600.